Melaleuca acacioides: Distribution and habitat

-Melaleuca acacioides occurs from western Arnhem Land in the Northern Territory to Cape York Peninsula and New Guinea.
+Melaleuca acacioides occurs from western Arnhem Land in the Northern Territory to Cape York Peninsula in Australia, and on the island of New Guinea.
 It grows on the landward side of mangroves and samphire in slightly saline soils.

 Uses

 Traditional uses

 Aboriginal people used the leaves of Melaleuca acacioides (and of M. argentea and M. leucadendra) as flavouring in cooking.
 "Bee bread" (produced from pollen) and honey were foods collected from native bee hives prevalent in swamp forests, including those of Melaleuca acacioides.

 Essential oils

 Selinenes, which are an important part of celery seed oil, are major components of the essential oils extracted from the leaves of this species.

 Other uses

 The timber of Melaleuca acadioides is strong and dark coloured.
 The trunks may have a use as small poles and as fuel.
 Melaleuca acacioides may also be useful as a windbreak in difficult coastal situations.